Have you scheduled your breast reduction surgery and are now planning for your recovery?

 Week 1

-Directly after surgery, Dr. Smita will put you into a surgical bra along with breast bandages.
-In the immediate hours after your surgery, you will be relocated to our recovery room.
+Directly after breast reduction surgery, Dr. Smita will put a compression bra over your bandages.
+This will help reduce swelling.
+In the immediate hours after your breast reduction surgery, you will be relocated to our recovery room.
 There, you will stay and be monitored until we discharge you to go home with a trusted friend or family member.

-Once home, you will be sore and tired for a few days.
-This is completely normal, and you should allow your body to rest during this time.
+Once home, for the first week, you will be sore and tired.
+This is a completely normal part of the recovery process, and you should allow your body to rest during this time.
 Do not exert yourself, stretch or strain near your incision sites, or overwork yourself in any way.
 Wear your surgical bra and bandages as directed.

-Pain, bruising, and swelling are to be expected during this first week, but pain can be managed with prescription pain medications.
+Pain, bruising, and swelling are to be expected during this first week, but pain can be managed with a prescription pain medicine.
 Getting plenty of rest, drinking lots of fluids, and eating a healthy diet will help to expedite this sometimes uncomfortable (but short-lived) period.

 Weeks 2-3